SeLite/SeLite.github.io/JavascriptComplex.md

   * `folderPath` defaults to the folder of [suite] currently open in Selenium IDE
   * `dontCache` defaults to false, i.e. the function caches the results by default.
 (Note that the meaning of `dontCache` is not exactly reverse of `cached` parameter of function `process(cached)` above, because `process(false)` returns a new result every time, but it still updates it in `cachedResult`, which will be returned by `process(true)`).

-So, use default parameter values that are 'logically equivalent' to one of 0, `false_`, ``null` or "".
+So, use default parameter values that are 'logically equivalent' to one of `0, false, null` or `""`.
 Deviate from this only if a different default value (possibly dynamic: based on other parameters) really makes sense for the use of the function.
-Then document it clearly. ('Logically equivalent' also means that a function performs type checks.
-E.g. it may refuse `null` if it expects a boolean.)
+Document it clearly.

 # Operator `instanceof` and standard classes #
 Operator `instanceof` doesn't work for objects of most standard classes (`Array, Boolean, Number` etc.) if such objects are passed between [Javascript code modules](#javascript-code-modules).
 That's because such classes (i.e. their constructors) are 'global objects' and they are separate for each 'global scope'.
 For `Array` you can use `Array.isArray(object)`.
 For all those classes you can use `SeLiteMisc.isInstance(object)`.
 See [SeLiteMisc source](https://code.google.com/p/selite/source/browse/misc/src/chrome/content/selite-misc.js).